AdityaNarayan29/MasstSign-backend/README.md

 ### A modern, full-stack digital document signing platform — built for speed, security, and simplicity.

-MasstSign lets users upload, assign, and digitally sign PDF documents with ease.
-It supports **role-based authentication**, **cloud storage**, and a **clean signing workflow** designed for real-world use.

 ---

 ## 🗺️ Architecture Diagram